sevntu-checkstyle/checkstyle-ast-web-viewer/README.md

 ### How to deploy:
 - Deploy updated Docker image 'checkstyle/ast-web-viewer' to Docker Hub ([howto](https://docs.docker.com/docker-hub/repos))
-- Login to 128.199.42.52, and deploy the image from Docker Hub there:
+- Login to 128.199.42.52, and deploy the image from Docker Hub there with command below (TODO: automate via ansible + sh launcher):

 ```
-docker run -d --rm --net host checkstyle/ast-web-viewer
+docker run -d --restart always --net host checkstyle/ast-web-viewer
 ```

 For now, there is no DNS name and no SSL for this host.
 But we will have them soon )